My Chemical Romance: 2013–2017: May Death Never Stop You and post-breakup

 Bassist Mikey Way formed Electric Century along with Sleep Station vocalist David Debiak in 2014 and released their debut single "I Lied" in February 2014.
 The duo announced their debut self-titled EP on March 10, 2015, and it was released on Record Store Day on April 18, 2015.

-Lead guitarist Ray Toro posted a song on his SoundCloud account titled "Isn't That Something" on May 24, 2013.
+Lead guitarist Ray Toro released a song titled "Isn't That Something" on May 24, 2013.
 On January 1, 2015, he posted a new song, titled "For the Lost and Brave", on his website, dedicating the song to Leelah Alcorn, a transgender teen who committed suicide.

 On July 20, 2016, the band posted on their official Twitter and Facebook pages a video with the piano intro from "Welcome to the Black Parade", ending with a cryptic date, "9/23/16".
 The video was also published on the band's YouTube channel with the video titled "MCRX".
 This led to numerous rumors and reports on the band's possible reunion until it was revealed to be a reissue of The Black Parade with unreleased demos.
 The reissue, titled The Black Parade/Living with Ghosts, includes 11 demos and live tracks.
 Two months before its release, an early version of "Welcome to the Black Parade", titled "The Five of Us Are Dying", was made available for streaming.

-In a discussion of his work on the comic book Doom Patrol, Gerard Way told Billboard, "I wouldn't count (a reunion) out, but at the same time everybody's doing stuff in their lives now that they're really enjoying."
+In a discussion of his work on the comic book Doom Patrol, Gerard Way told Billboard in 2017, "I wouldn't count (a reunion) out, but at the same time everybody's doing stuff in their lives now that they're really enjoying."

-Reunion and new material (2019–present)

-On October 31, 2019, the band announced they would be reuniting in Los Angeles on December 20 and a new merchandise line.
-The announcement was accompanied by the captions "Return" and "Like Phantoms Forever...".
-The show sold out in 4 minutes despite high ticket prices.
-Believed initially to be a one-off show, almost a week later, the band announced more dates in Australia, Japan and New Zealand for 2020.
-They later revealed via Twitter that they had first regrouped in 2017 and had been working together since then, before the official 2019 announcement.
-The concert grossed $1,451,745, with an attendance of 5,113.